 For Primary Care Physicians

-To help meet the needs of their patients more effectively, many primary care physicians elect to focus on their office practice and use hospitalist physicians to care for their patients who require hospitalization.
-Physicians using our service are more available to patients in their office practice and are able to focus their practice and continuing education on the unique challenges of outpatient medicine.
+To help meet the needs of their patients more effectively, many primary care physicians elect to focus on their office practices and use hospitalist physicians to care for their patients who require hospitalization.
+Physicians using our service are more available to patients in their office practices and are able to focus their practice and continuing education on the unique challenges of outpatient medicine.

 Hospitalists are specialists in inpatient care.
-By focusing their practice on the care of hospitalized patients, they bring experience and expertise to the dynamic and acute needs of hospitalized patients.
-Hospitalists spend all of their day in the hospital.
-They are more readily available to patients and families throughout the day.
-They are also able to manage the complexities of care within the hospital effectively and ensure that patients receive the appropriate care at the appropriate time as safely as possible.
+By focusing their practice on the care of hospitalized patients, they bring experience and expertise to the dynamic and acute needs of this patient population.
+Hospitalists spend all of their day in the hospital and are more readily available to patients and families throughout the day.
+They are also able to manage the complexities of care within the hospital effectively and ensure that patients receive the appropriate care at the appropriate time, as safely as possible.

 Frequently Asked Questions about Using Our Hospital Medicine Service

-How can I have a hospitalist care for my patient?
+How can I contact the hospitalist caring for my patient?

 What if my patient needs a subspecialist?

-The Englewood Hospital hospitalists have access to all of the outstanding subspecialists on staff and ask for assistance whenever appropriate.
+Englewood Health hospitalists have access to all of the outstanding subspecialists on staff and ask for assistance whenever appropriate.
 Many outpatient physicians and patients have preferred consultants and we will make every effort to maintain these specific relationships if you let us know.